TheGnarCo/venture/README.md

 # Venture: an event architecture for Rails

 Event log with composable services, atomic actions and deferred effects for ActiveRecord.
+Or a service composition tool with an event log.
+Either way.
+Both!

 ## Todo

 - Shore up error handling in effect blocks
+- Finish up test suite

 ## About

+This gem provides two things for ActiveRecord-based applications, which are not conceptually the same thing, but (I submit) belong together for practical reasons:

+- An extensible model for recording significant events, suitable for audit trails, event sourcing and the like
+- A framework for structuring service-layer code that manages database transactions and side effect dispatch, and allows simple actions to be composed into more complex ones

+## The pattern

-This gem provides a framework for service-layer code in Ruby apps backed by ActiveRecord.
-It implements the following, in ascending order of perverse implications for debugging:
+We want the following pattern, in ascending order of perverse implications for debugging:

-- Services either complete successfully or raise; i.e., every service call is a bang method
+- Services either complete successfully or raise; i.e., every service call is a bang method<sup>\*<sup>
 - On success, one or more events are recorded indicating what happens, and on failure, one or more events are created indicating what went wrong
 - Every service call implies a database transaction
 - Side effects of successful operations should be deferred until after the transaction closes
 - Services are composable; i.e., you can nest calls without all hell breaking loose

-## What?
+<sup>\*<sup> I love Rails but disagree with the convention of
+representing user errors&mdash;anything you'd return a 400 code for&mdash;with exceptions.
+I don't need a stacktrace built every (or any) time a user typoes their password or a request comes in for a non-existent id.

-Suppose we want (among other things) an event recorded every time a `Thing` is created:
+Suppose we want an event recorded every time a `Thing` is created:

 ```ruby
 class ThingService